xK716/project_nku/README.md

 Foursquare-TKY is a Tokyo-based Foursquare check-in dataset.

-The data format is consistent with Foursquare-NK:
+The data format is consistent with Foursquare-NYC:

 ```
 user_id    timestamp    latitude    longitude    poi_id